isabella232/asset-compute.en/help/api.md

 ### Unregister request {#unregister-request}

-This API call unregisters an Asset Compute client.
+This API call deregisters an [!DNL Asset Compute] client.
 After this it is no longer possible to invoke `/process`.
-Note that calling it for an already or yet unregistered client will return a 404.
+Using the API call for an unregistered client or a yet-to-be registered client returns a `404` error.

 | Parameter                | Value                                                |
 |--------------------------|------------------------------------------------------|